 Italy’s left-wing parties are ahead in the polls but may fall short of a majority.

 Italy’s center-left Democrats are expected to win the most votes in parliamentary elections this weekend, but they could struggle to win a majority in the upper chamber, where centrists backing incumbent prime minster Mario Monti may end up holding the balance.

-Monti, a former European commissioner who assumed the prime ministership in late 2011 when Italy seemed to teeter on the brink of sovereign default, resigned in December when the right wing Il Popolo della Libertà, led by his predecessor Silvio Berlusconi, pulled its support from his cabinet of unelected technocrats.
+Monti, a former European commissioner who assumed the prime ministership in late 2011 when Italy seemed to teeter on the brink of sovereign bankruptcy, resigned in December when his predecessor, Silvio Berlusconi, pulled his support.

-Germany insists on fiscal consolidation and economic liberalization in the south of Europe where countries have seen their debts and borrowing costs rise in recent years, threatening the stability of the single currency.
+Germany insists on fiscal consolidation and economic liberalization in the south of Europe, where countries have seen their debts and borrowing costs rise in recent years, jeopardizing the stability of the single currency.

-Sinistra Ecologia Libertà did not support Monti’s reforms and party leader Nichi Vendola has dismissed the possibility of joining a coalition that includes the incumbent premier as “fantasy politics.”
+Sinistra Ecologia Libertà did not support Monti’s reforms.
+Party leader Nichi Vendola has dismissed the possibility of joining a coalition that includes the incumbent prime minister’s supporters as “fantasy politics.”

 Monti, for his part, has all but ruled out a coalition with the right as long as it is led by Berlusconi.
 He told Italian radio last month that he had “no intention of making any agreement with parties that aren’t strongly reformist,” but he also said he could “easily imagine a collaboration” with the right if Berlusconi stepped down.